 How does my parent apply for this loan?

-First, you (the student) must have submitted the FAFSA.
+First, you must have submitted the FAFSA.
 Then, your parent must request a Direct PLUS Loan and complete a Master Promissory Note online—using their own login information—at www.StudentLoans.gov.
 To be approved, your parent must pass a credit check.

 What does the Department of Education look at during a credit check?

-They're looking to see if your parent has adverse credit history.
-However, your parent's debt-to-income ratio, credit score, employment status or even lack of credit is not taken into account during this credit check.
+They're looking to see if the borrower has an adverse credit history.
+However, debt-to-income ratio, credit score, employment status or even lack of credit is not taken into account during this credit check.
+The credit check for a Parent PLUS loan is valid for 180 days.

 What is considered adverse credit?